soniasonia/recipe-app-api/README.md

 #### docker-compose.yml
 docker-compose is a tool for running Docker application with multiple services (containers).
 - Services in this project are **app** and **db**.
 - **volumes:** files inside Docker image are automatically upapdated without restarting Docker
 - **commands:** run command to start Django server (inc. migration and waiting for db service)

 #### travis.yml
-Travis is continuous integration tool.
-It can be synchronized with Github account and run unit tests every time we push change to repository
+Travis is continuous integration service, that can be activated for given github repository.
+It can be configured to run unit tests every time a new commit is pushed to repository.
-- Script to be executed with every push: python manage.py test && flake8
+- Uses **services:** - docker - to build Docker image for testing
-- test - to run unit tests
+- runs unit tests for **core** and **user** modules
-- flake8 is a tool for checking code syntax against PEP 8 (Style Guide for Python Code)
+- runs flake8 for checking code syntax against PEP 8 (Style Guide for Python Code)